bruvellu/cephalic-furrow/3-text/furrow.md

 dynamics of cephalic furrow formation.
 The cephalic furrow morphogenesis is governed by the orchestration of genetic patterning with mechanical forces in the embryo.

+## In silico linear 1D model reproduces in vivo observations

+**[Hypothetical outcome]** To complement our in vivo observations and understand the interplay between local and global tissue interactions, we developed a 1D linear model.
+The model corroborates the idea that tissue compression from the germ band extension can trigger the head tissues to buckle, given certain epithelial properties such as cell-to-cell adhesion and rigidity remain constant ({@fig:mutcauts}F).

 # Discussion